demisto/content/Packs/Shodan/Integrations/Shodan_v2/README.md

 Shodan is a search engine for Internet-connected devices.
-Unlike traditional search engines that index websites, Shodan indexes information about the devices connectedש to the internet, such as servers, routers, webcams, and other IoT devices.
+Unlike traditional search engines that index websites, Shodan indexes information about the devices connected to the internet, such as servers, routers, webcams, and other IoT devices.

 ## Configure Shodan v2 on Cortex XSOAR